umarhassan-mitodl/17.407-fall-2005/content/pages/readings.md

 Bijian, Zheng.
 "A New Path for China's Peaceful Rise and the Future of Asia."
 2003.

-Jiang Zemin's Report at 16th Party Congress. "{{% resource_link "c9d2f824-27f6-45df-bccf-5a9bf51368fb" "IX.
-The International Situation and Our External Work" %}}."
+Jiang Zemin's Report at 16th Party Congress. "[IX.
+The International Situation and Our External Work](http://www.china.org.cn/english/features/49007.htm#8)."

 *Recommended*
 Johnston, Alastair Iain.
 "Is China a Status Quo Power?" *International Security* 27, no. 4 (Spring 2003): 5-56.